Sr. Carol Ann Berte

 Sr. Judy Sinnwell

-Sister Judy Sinnwell was born in Alta Vista, Iowa, the oldest of four children of Urban and Adella (Recker) Sinnwell.
-A graduate of St. William School, Alta Vista, Judy entered Mount St. Francis in August, 1960.
-Her first mission was teaching junior high students in Melrose Park, Illinois, followed by the same at St Edward, Waterloo, where she also served as administrator.
+Sister Judy was born in Alta Vista, Iowa, the oldest of four children of Urban and Adella (Recker) Sinnwell.
+A graduate of St. William School, Alta Vista, Judy entered Mount St. Francis in August 1960.
+Her first mission was teaching junior high students in Melrose Park, Illinois, followed by the same at St. Edward, Waterloo, Iowa, where she also served as administrator.
 In 1984, the congregation appointed Sister Judy to serve as co-director of initial formation.
-Seven years later, having completed certification-licensure as a massage therapist, she was the founder-owner of Integrating Wellness at Shalom Retreat Center, Dubuque.
+Seven years later, having completed certification-licensure as a massage therapist, she opened a private practice, co-founded Windsor Wellness Center, and later Integrating Wellness, each in Dubuque.
 From 2007- 2015, Sister Judy was missioned to Calhoun City, Mississippi, where she was administrative director of an after school tutoring program for elementary students and continued providing massage therapy.
-Retirement in 2015 at Mount St. Francis involves volunteer opportunities for engagement in the mission of the congregation in new ways, making this 2011 quote more true: “A life-marker like a jubilee creates that reflective opportunity to know again, deep in one’s heart, that God’s persistent gifting and unlimited wisdom are abundant.”
+Following her 2015 retirement to Mount St. Francis Center, she continues to seek volunteer opportunities for engagement in the mission of the congregation, making this 2011 quote more true: “A life-marker like a jubilee creates that reflective opportunity to know again, deep in one’s heart, that God’s persistent gifting and unlimited wisdom are abundant.”

 Sr. Margaret Wick